Reviving Saldoplanner: How AI helped me modernize a personal finance tool

 Introduction

 During fall 2019 I was working remotely from Thailand for a month.
 In this period I met some people that were making a living while traveling by maintaining their own business.
 One of the guys asked me what cool stuff I had been building over the past years.
 Something that came up first was the 360 tour I (or actually we) had built for Vensterworks (a startup I was in with a couple of friends).
 Unfortunately the startup diluted due to diverted interests and we all decided to stop.
-We decided to open source the 360 tour software, but until now it was just biting dust on Github.
+We decided to open source the 360 tour software, but until now it was just collecting dust on Github.

 It made me wonder if I could use this 360 tour software in a side project.
 I thought a interactive 360 tour builder would be nice project.
 There are quite some of these builders available online.
 Ranging from very high end all-inclusive with images including 3D data like Matterport to some smaller providers like Lapentor where you simply upload 360 images and build a tour.
 Build360Tours would then aim at the lower segment of the market comparable with Lapentor.